-I would sit there and listen to that song on repeat, tears streaming down my face, as I soaked in the reality that God had given me a son.
+I sat there and listened to that song on repeat, tears streaming down my face, as I soaked in the reality that God had given me a son.
 Although he was only a week old, his life flashed before my eyes as I saw him growing up.
 It seemed unfair almost, to watch him leave.

-Toward the end of the song, a few lines wreck me to this day because it is so reminiscent of my own journey.
-And deep down, it’s prophetic of a future moment that we will all have to face.
+Toward the end of the song, a few lines wreck me to this day because it is so reminiscent of my own journey of leaving home after college.
+Deep down, it’s prophetic of a future moment that my wife and I will all have to face when our own children leave.

 “He’s gonna love me and hate me along the way